Terms and Conditions

 (a) the Supplier must submit a written quotation to the Customer; and

-(b) the Customer must send to the Supplier its written acceptance of that quotation, together with its written acceptance of these Terms, within two months of the date of issue of the quotation;
+(b) the Customer must send to the Supplier its written acceptance of that quotation, together with its written acceptance of these Terms, within one month of the date of issue of the quotation;

 and upon the receipt by the Supplier of the written acceptance of the quotation in accordance with this Clause [3.2] a Contract will come into force between the parties.